HudaR112/BeautyBar-Website/README.md

 # BeautyBar-Website
-It is a single-page beauty salon website using ReactJS and Bootstrap CDN.
+It is a single-page responsive beauty salon website using ReactJS and Bootstrap CDN.
+This can be used as a blogging website aswell.

 # Beauty-Bar OverView
 <table>